dojot/docs/source/faq/faq.rst

 Frequently Asked Questions
 ==========================

-Here are some answers to frequently-asked questions from dojot platform.
+Here are some answers to frequently-asked questions from users of dojot platform.

 Got a question that isn't answered here?
 Please, open an issue on `dojot's Github repository
 <http://github.com/dojot/dojot>`_.